PCL

 Persistent knee pain or swelling

-Knee instability or giving way
+Knee instability or “giving way”

 Difficulty performing daily activities

-Injury after an accident or sports activity
+Knee injury after accident or sports activity

-Why Choose Us for PCL Treatment?
+Why Choose Dr Sachin Sharma (Pachori) for PCL Treatment?

-Experienced orthopedic specialists
+Experienced orthopedic and ligament specialist

-Advanced diagnostic facilities
+Advanced diagnostic and imaging facilities

-Personalized treatment plans
+Personalized treatment planning

-Patient-focused care
+Patient care

 FAQ